Merzasphor/MWSE/docs/source/lua/type/tes3leveledCreature.rst

     The bounding box for the object.

 `chanceForNothing`_ (`number`_)
+    Read-only.
 The percent chance, from 0 to 100, for no object to be chosen.

 `count`_ (`number`_)
+    Read-only.
 The number of possible options in the leveled object container.

 `deleted`_ (`boolean`_)
     The deleted state of the object.